AP Chemistry

 - Lab Reports: Each lab includes a structured report with goals, procedures, data tables, and conclusions.
 Students submit their data and calculations through WebAssign as part of the lab assignment.

-- Final Exam: The final exam consists of several tests based on AP Chemistry Exams released by the College Board.
-The last exam is a complete, previously released AP Chemistry Exam.
-The final exam grade is the average of these tests.
+- Final Exam: The final exam consists of a series of AP Chemistry exams released by the College Board.

 Supplies: